Fox Corporation (FOXA) Shares Down Despite Recent Market Volatility

 FOXA’s Market Performance

-FOXA stock saw a decrease of 2.46% in the past week, with a monthly decline of -7.88% and a quarterly a decrease of 12.99%.
-The volatility ratio for the week is 2.33%, and the volatility levels for the last 30 days are 2.06% for Fox Corporation (FOXA).
-The simple moving average for the last 20 days is -2.74% for FOXA stock, with a simple moving average of 1.90% for the last 200 days.
+FOXA’s stock has seen a 1.01% increase for the week, with a -9.03% drop in the past month and a 9.00% gain in the past quarter.
+The volatility ratio for the week is 2.91%, and the volatility levels for the past 30 days are at 2.20% for Fox Corporation The simple moving average for the last 20 days is -2.67% for FOXA stock, with a simple moving average of 1.13% for the last 200 days.

 Analysts’ Opinion of FOXA